-Step 5: Developing the Offer Creatives
+Step 5: Develop the Offer Creatives

 Remember the final assets also have to be approved by the channel(s) you’ve selected to run your offer so you need to include time for their review process(es) as well.
-For example, the Facebook review process can take as long as three business days.
-And your ad needs to be uploaded at least one day before launch – do not expect that you can upload ads the same day your offer begins, as they may not run.
+For example, the Facebook review process can take as long as three business days and during the holiday period those timelines can extend.

 Step 6: Time to Get Tactical

-Let’s start with search engine optimization: can you prime the pump in advance for your offer by, for example, publishing a gift guide beforehand which might increase ranking signals and provide relevant content to users?
+- Prime the pump in advance for your offer by publishing a gift guide beforehand.
+This will provide relevant content to users and might increase ranking signals.
 How else might your content help point buyers toward your offer?

+Plan in coordination with other marketing efforts, as well.
 Do you have a subscriber email list?
 Include email marketing to build excitement and drive additional traffic to your offer.